Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Experimental Setting

-The RHP dataset contains $41,258$ training and $2,728$ testing samples which are built upon $20$ different subjects performing $39$ actions.
-Each sample provides 1) an RGB image, 2) a depth map, and 3) segmentation masks for background, person, and each finger.
-Annotation on each hand contains $21$ keypoints in both 2D coordinates $(u, v)$ and 3D world coordinate positions $(x,y,z)$.
-The RHP data is split into a validation set (R-val) and a training set (R-train).
-The split ensures that a subject or action can only be in either R-val or R-train.
+{\flushleft {\bf Datasets for Evaluation.}} To evaluate the quality and the efficacy of the synthesized data, we select three benchmark datasets for evaluation including the {\em Rendered Hand Pose} (RHP)~\cite{zimmermann_iccv17}, {\em Stereo Tracking Benchmark} (STB)~\cite{zhang_arxiv16}, and {\em CMU Panoptic Studio} (CMU-PS)~\cite{simon_cvpr17} datasets.
+Figure~\ref{fig:dataset} displays some examples of the three datasets.
+The RHP dataset contains $41,258$ training and $2,728$ testing hand samples captured from $20$ subjects performing $39$ actions.
+Each sample consists of an RGB image, a depth map, and the segmentation masks for the background, person, and each finger.
+Each hand is annotated with its $21$ keypoints in both $2$D coordinates and $3$D world coordinate positions.
+The RHP dataset is split into a validation set (R-val) and a training set (R-train).
+The STB dataset provides $18,000$ hand images.
+It is split into two subsets: the stereo subset (STB-BB) and the color-depth subset (STB-SK).
+The CMU-PS dataset provides $1,912$ examples for training and $846$ examples for testing.
+The $2$D hand keypoints of these examples are available.

-The STB dataset provides $18,000$ hand images in total.
-It is split by two subsets: stereo subset STB-BB and color-depth subset STB-SK, As illustrated in ~\cite{cai_eccv18}, the STB and RHP datasets use similar but different schemes.
-STB choose palm point as root point when RHP dataset use wirst.
-Therefore, to bridge this gap, we move the palm point in STB dataset to its wrist point by double the vector between the palm and the metacarpophalangeal of the middle finger.

-The CMU-PS is a small dataset, which provides $1,912$ examples for training and $846$ examples for testing.
-The hand keypoint labels in this dataset are represented as 2D joint pixel coordinates.